azeem59/MDFlakerForPaperUpdated/README.md

    ![results](pic/Results.jpg)

-#### 2.4.2 show tests marked as flaky by this tool
+#### 2.4.2 Show only flaky tests in all failed builds

-   Use the following command to check tests marked as flaky by this tool
+   Use the following command to check tests marked as flaky by this tool in all builds

     command: python show.py --type flaky

     output: table ['Build ID', 'Test Name', 'Flaky or Not', 'Detection Method', 'Number of Smells', 'Flaky Frequency', 'Size', 'Path']

 #### 2.4.3 test smells

 ##### (1) show test smells distribution
+The following commands provides information of available test smells in current test repository (where smell>=1).
+It does not involve information about test case as passing or failing.
+It is a static information.

-      command: python show.py --type smell
+      command: python3 show.py --type smell

+      output (csv generated in folder name "test_smell"):
-      output: 1. table ['Test Name', 'Number of Smells', 'Path']
+              1. table ['Test Name', 'Number of Smells', 'Path']
-              2. 3 charts
+              2. 3 charts in panel
    example output:
    ![smells](pic/smells.png)

 ##### (2) show test smell details

+The following commands provides detailed information (i.e., category) of available test smells in the current test repository (where smell>=1).
+It does not involve information about test case as passing or failing.
+It is a static information.

-      command: python show.py --type smell_details
+      command: python3 show.py --type smell_details

- The above command will provides information for all test cases.
  In case, you want to limit to one specific test case, run the following command:

-      command: python show.py --type smell_details --test [Test Name]
+      command: python3 show.py --type smell_details --test [Test Name]

-      output: table ['Test Name', 'Number of Smells', 'Smell type', 'Tip', 'Location', 'Path']
+      output (csv generated in folder name "test_smell"): table ['Test Name', 'Number of Smells', 'Smell type', 'Tip', 'Location', 'Path']

 #### 2.4.4 traceback coverage (Think about other name -- I will also think)

-show latest failed build with failed tests:
+This command will show failed test cases in the last failed build together with if failed test cases covered the changeds

-      command: python show.py --type tc_one
+      command : python3 show.py --type tc_one

-show dependency coverage of a certain build:
+In case, you want to know all failed test cases and whether they covered the changes, in the specific build.

-      command: python show.py --type tc_one --id [build id]
+      command: python3 show.py --type tc_one --id [build id]

-      output: a table ['Failed Test', 'Coverage status', 'Build ID', 'Build Finished Time', 'Path']
+      output(csv generated in folder name "dependency_cover"): a table ['Failed Test', 'Coverage status', 'Previous state', 'Build ID', 'Build Finished Time', 'Path']

-The below command used all build history from DB.
+In case, you want to know all failed test cases and whether the covered the changes in all failed builds.
+In addition, it will provides information about how many times, the test cases have failed due to unrelated code changes.

-      command: python show.py --type tc_all
+      command: python3 show.py --type tc_all

-      output: table ['Failed Test', 'NT-FDUC', 'Path', 'Last Failed Build ID']
+      output(csv generated in folder name "dependency_cover"): table ['Failed Test', 'NT-FDUC', 'Path', 'Last Failed Build ID']

       note: NT-FDUC = Number of Times, It failed due to unrelated changes in past

-If you want to limit the number of days, use the following command:
+In case, you want to limit the number of days, use the following command:

-      command: python show.py --type dc_all --days [Number Of Days]
+      command: python3 show.py --type tc_all --days [Number Of Days]

-       output: table ['Failed Test', 'NT-FDUC', 'Path', 'Last Failed Build ID']
+       output(csv generated in folder name "dependency_cover"): table ['Failed Test', 'NT-FDUC', 'Path', 'Last Failed Build ID']

 #### 2.4.5 test history

-show test failed history:
+This command will provides results about each each test cases in failed build during given [NumberOfDays]:

         command: python show.py --type test_history --days [NumberOfDays]